 The Good Universities Guide rates the performance of Australian universities on a broad range of indicators and examines the educational experiences and outcomes of graduates.
 To receive five star ratings in any category, a university needs to score amongst the top 20% of higher educations in the category.

-In the 2017 Good Universities Guide, the University of Newcastle (UON) has achieved impressive five-star ratings for social equity and student retention.
+In the 2019 Good Universities Guide, the University of Newcastle (UON) has achieved impressive five-star ratings for social equity (#1 in NSW) and overall experience.

 ARWU considers every university that has any Nobel Laureates, Fields Medallists, Highly Cited Researchers, or papers published in Nature or Science.
 In addition, universities with a significant amount of papers indexed by Science Citation Index-Expanded (SCIE) and Social Science Citation Index (SSCI) are also included.
 In total, more than 1,200 universities are ranked and the best 500 are published on the web.

 In 2017, UON ranked in the top 301-400 universities in the world.